Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 Open options.ini in a text editor of your choosing from the one you downloaded at the beginning of this guide.
 I suggest TextWrangler or Atom.

 Configure the file however you want, it should explain everything you need.
-The three things you MUST change are the bot's email, password and your OwnerID.
+The two things you MUST change are the bot's Token and your OwnerID.
+Begin by making the following changes to the to these lines:

+    ;email =
+    ;password =
+    token = <the bots token>

 If you have any further questions, you can ask on the [help server](https://discord.gg/0iqN3da4zqpJpuY0).

 ## 3: Start the bot